fieldtrip/website/workshop/oslo2019/forward_modeling.md

 ### Head models (component 2)

 We will now use these non-intersecting meshes to specify the head models, which will later be used to indicate how currents spread throughout the volume conductor.
 We create two models, one with the _bemcp_ method and one with the _dipoli_ method.
 For the article on the _dipoli_ method, see [Oostendorp & van Oosterom, 1989](https://doi.org/10.1109/10.19859) and for an article on the _bemcp_ method, see for example [Mosher et al., 1999](https://doi.org/10.1109/10.748978).
 Do note that the _dipoli_ method will not work on a Windows computer.
-The _headmodel\_dipoli_ can be downloaded at the [ftp](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/workshop/oslo2019/) instead
+The _headmodel\_dipoli_ can be downloaded at the [ftp](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/workshop/oslo2019/) instead.
+The best choice is to use [OpenMEEG](https://openmeeg.github.io/), (_cfg.method = 'openmeeg'_).
+This requires some manual installation and setting up, so it is not covered here.

     cfg              = [];
     cfg.method       = 'bemcp';